Watch our Aviation program overview

 Why pursue an undergraduate degree at the University of Waterloo?

 Our Geography and Aviation and Science and Aviation programs are designed for students who love to fly, and who want a university education to supplement their flight training.
-Both are intensive programs, coupling a full university degree with a Commercial Pilot Licence (CPL).
+Both are intensive programs, coupling a full university degree with a Commercial Pilot License (CPL).
 Students with a passion for flying that are able to multi-task and schedule their time well are ideal candidates for either program.
 In university classes, you will learn concepts that complement your flight training, such as how global positioning systems (GPS) work, geographic information systems (GIS), aerodynamics, atmospheric science, and meteorology.

 What is the difference between "Geography and Aviation" and "Science and Aviation"?